-However these new findings contradict the literature: first, THC analogues with alkyl chains shorter than 5 carbons-or longer than 8 carbons-have decreased binding affinity compared to those with lengths in that range with affinity peaking at 8 carbons as noted.4 However, they report that four-carbon THCB (K_i =15 nM) has higher binding affinity than five-carbon THC (K_i =40 nM).
-Second, the binding affinity of THCP and THCB were compared to the THC and THCV affinity values reported by Bow and Rimoldi which are the least generous available.4 Several binding affinities have been reported for THC (K_i =40.7 ± 1.74, 35.64 ± 12.48, 25.1 ± 5.549, 5.0510 and 2.9 ± 0.311) and THCV (K_i = 75.44, 46.612 and 22 ± 513).
-There is a large variation in the experimental data available in the literature which could arise from different testing conditions and protocols and great caution must be taken in overreliance and overinterpretation of small differences that arise from any sort of concentration-dependent non-thermodynamic technique.
-Finally, interaction of a ligand with the centrally located W356^{6.48} and F200^{3.36} toggle switch differentiates whether a given ligand is an agonist, "triggering" the switch and inducing the conformational change on the cytoplasmic side of the protein allowing for G-protein interaction; or an antagonist, occupying the pocket and preventing the switch being triggered.1
+However these new findings contradict the literature: first, THC analogues with alkyl chains shorter than 5 carbons-or longer than 8 carbons-have decreased binding affinity compared to those with lengths in that range with affinity peaking at 8 carbons as noted.8 However, they report that four-carbon THCB (K_i =15 nM) has higher binding affinity than five-carbon THC (K_i =40 nM).
+Second, the binding affinity of THCP and THCB were compared to the THC and THCV affinity values reported by Bow and Rimoldi which are the least generous available.8 Several binding affinities have been reported for THC (K_i = 40.7 ± 1.78, 35.64 ± 12.412, 25.1 ± 5.5413, 5.0514 and 2.9 ± 0.315) and THCV (K_i = 75.48, 46.616 and 22 ± 517).
+Experimental affinity data inherently contains noise, especially when comparing results from different laboratories due to experimental, specific protocol, and even reagent differences.18 There is a large variation in the experimental data available in the literature which could arise from different testing conditions and protocols and great caution must be taken in overreliance and overinterpretation of small differences that arise from any sort of concentration-dependent non-thermodynamic technique.
+Access to these minor cannabinoids however, previously restricted due to a combination of synthetic complexity and a low abundance in the plant, is likely to be continually made easier; for example, Magolan recently disclosed a flexible modular synthesis through resorcinol functionalization that will accelerate diversification.19